awesomemotive/sugarcalendar-core/readme.txt

 - **[Event URLs](https://sugarcalendar.com/downloads/event-urls/?utm_medium=referral&utm_source=website&utm_campaign=wporg-scl-plugin-page)** - Add a custom URL to any event created through Sugar Calendar with this add-on.
 This lets you redirect to events on other web sites and pages or simply open them in a new tab.
 - **[Advanced Recurring](https://sugarcalendar.com/preview-of-the-upcoming-advanced-recurring-add-on/?utm_medium=referral&utm_source=website&utm_campaign=wporg-scl-plugin-page)**  (coming soon!) - Create events that recur on specific days, every X period, recur X times, etc.

+Sugar Calendar is also a Stripe verified partner.
+The Stripe partner program recognizes applications which meet their strict quality requirements and allows us to provide even better services to our customers.

 = Upgrade from Sugar Calendar (Lite) =

 We have four premium license options that allow you to extend Sugar Calendar Lite.